cgiacomini/vagrant--kubernetes/examples/021-Observability/TimeSeriesData.md

 ![TimeSeriesData-05](../../doc/TimeSeriesData-05.JPG)

 ### Histogram
-A Histogram count the number of obeservations/events that fall into a set of configurable buckets, each with its own time series.
+A Histogram count the number of obeservations/events that fall into a set of configurable ***buckets***, each with its own time series.
 Labels are used to differentiate between buckets.
 For example, we can count how many HTTP requests fall into a response time, how long an HTTP request takes to complete:
 ```